Top of the page

 It's common to feel sad or worried about how this surgery will affect you.
 It may help to join a support group.
 You can ask your doctor about these groups.
 You can also call the Canadian Cancer Society (1-888-939-3333) for more information.
 Or you can visit its website at www.cancer.ca.

-stressful.
+Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter T938 in the search box to learn more about "Cystectomy With Continent Reservoir: Before Your Surgery."
+Enter T938 in the search box to learn more about "Cystectomy With Continent Reservoir: Before Your Surgery".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.